HaniSource/components/components/modal/usage.md

     Delete
 </x-ui.button>
 ```

-## Migration Guide

-If you're upgrading from a previous version, here are the key changes:

-### Breaking Changes
-- The `icon` and `iconColor` props have been commented out in the current version
-- Event names are now customizable via props

-### New Features
-- Sticky headers and footers
-- Custom animation types
-- Enhanced accessibility support
-- Improved backdrop options
-- Better text alignment control

 This modal component provides the perfect balance of simplicity and power, making it easy to create beautiful, accessible modals while giving you complete control over behavior and appearance.